ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 but will be captured in the notification center for review.
 It's also **possible to blacklist some notifications**, so they are never stored by the notification center.
-I've created an icon theme for the notification center so it fits look and feel of the default Ubuntu MATE theme. **Notification hints are also fixed** so any notifications supplying additional media, such as sounds or icons, now work.
+I've created an icon theme for the notification center so it fits the look and feel of the default Ubuntu MATE theme. **Notification hints are also fixed** so any notifications supplying additional media, such as sounds or icons, now work.